-Calbright offers a laptop loan program designed to meet students' technology needs, providing access for all students to the technology required for participation in Calbright programs.
-Through this program, eligible students may borrow a laptop with internet access and keep it for the entire term.
+Calbright offers a Device Lending program designed to meet students' technology needs, providing access for all students to the technology required for participation in Calbright programs.
+Through this program, eligible students may borrow a laptop and/or wifi hotspot to gain internet access, and keep it for the entire term.